DerekTBrown/redrouter/README.md

 - [ ] TCP
 - [X] SSH (Requires SSH Resolver)
 - [X] SSH over WebSockets (Basic wrapper used by Wetty)

-#### Usecases
-We are in the process of writing some simple example usecases in the `./examples` folder.
-Feel free to contribute your own example code.
-Some of the uses we have thought of:
-- HTTP Proxy for Docker Containers
-- SSH Proxy
-- SSH over WebSockets

 ## Getting Started